shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 * [_Mastering Algorithms with Perl_](http://shop.oreilly.com/product/9781565923980.do) and [_Mastering Algorithms with C_](http://shop.oreilly.com/product/9781565924536.do) from O’Reilly Media.
 * [“The Algorithms” GitHub organisation](https://github.com/TheAlgorithms) - contains repositories of codebases for popular algorithms and data structures in several programming languages.
 * [Think Data Structures](https://greenteapress.com/wp/think-data-structures/) - by Green Tea Press - a gratis and CC-by-nc-sa lightweight book using Java.
 * [“The Art of Computer Programming”](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming) - (aka “TAOCP” or “Knuth”) - an esteemed series of books, by an esteemed author, but one that is only accessible to those who are very experienced programmers, and so not recommended here due to the scope of the question.
-Given here only for completeness sake.
+Mentioned here only for completeness sake.

 There's also a [channel called "#algorithms" on Freenode](irc://irc.freenode.net/#algorithms) and, naturally, you can discuss algorithms on ##programming, as long as you perform due diligence.